cad324/Trend-Global/documents/design-journey.md

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.]

 Our client is Themis Hsieh, a assistant manager at Trend International, which is a jewelry wholesale company with an office in Long Island City.
 They want a website that can serve as a basic catalogue for their products by displaying images of current pieces.
-Their key goals include displaying all relevant information to their customers as well as look "beautiful so people want to buy their products!".
+Their key goals include displaying all relevant information to their customers as well as look "beautiful and elegant".
 They currently do not have a website for their USA office.

 ### Client Needs & Wants/Requirements (Milestone 1)